openstack/devstack/doc/source/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Unlike packages, DevStack leaves your cloud ready to develop -
-checkouts of the code and services running in screen.
-However, many
+checkouts of the code and services running locally under systemd,
+making it easy to hack on and test new patches.
+However, many people
-people are doing the hard work of packaging and recipes for production
+are doing the hard work of packaging and recipes for production
 deployments.

 Why isn't $MY\_FAVORITE\_DISTRO supported?